devantler/ksail/README.md

 - **[devantler/dotnet-kubeconform-cli](https://github.com/devantler/dotnet-kubeconform-cli)** - A library that embeds and provides an API for the Kubeconform CLI.
 - **[devantler/dotnet-kubernetes-generator](https://github.com/devantler/dotnet-kubernetes-generator)** - Generators to conjure Kubernetes resources with `ksail init` and `ksail gen`.
 - **[devantler/dotnet-kubernetes-provisioner](https://github.com/devantler/dotnet-kubernetes-provisioner)** - Provisioners to provision Kubernetes clusters and resources.
+- **[devantler/dotnet-kubernetes-validator](https://github.com/devantler/dotnet-kubernetes-validator)** - A library that validates Kubernetes resources client-side or at runtime.
 - **[devantler/dotnet-kustomize-cli](https://github.com/devantler/dotnet-kustomize-cli)** - A library that embeds and provides an API for the Kustomize CLI.
 - **[devantler/dotnet-sops-cli](https://github.com/devantler/dotnet-sops-cli)** - A library that embeds and provides an API for the SOPS CLI.
 - **[devantler/dotnet-template-engine](https://github.com/devantler/dotnet-template-engine)** - A template engine to support code generation of non-serializable content.